cholushkin/script-utils/UserScriptsExamples/MakePromptOutput/PromptMakeReadmeForPromptCollector.txt

 --------------------------------------------------
 // --- Prompt ---

-- You are reviewing python scripts for the tool responsible to collect sources and prepare prompt for AI.
+- You are reviewing Python scripts for a tool designed to collect source files and generate an AI-ready prompt.
-- Create a clean and clear `README.md` file that includes the following sections:
+- Your task is to create a well-structured and user-friendly `README.md` that includes the following sections:

 ## Introduction
-- Briefly describe what script does from user perspective.
+- Provide a brief overview of the tool from the user's perspective.
-- Mention the purpose and general intent.
+- Explain its purpose and the problem it solves.

 ## Features
-- Bullet point the key aspects of the script
+- List the key capabilities of the tool as bullet points.

 ## Summary
-- Write a concise summary
+- Conclude with a concise summary highlighting the tool’s value and primary use case.

 Also:
-- Give me 2 versions (concise and more detailed)
+- Provide two versions of your response: one concise and one more detailed.